We are delighted to announce that the winner of the ISCJ Outstanding Coaching Article Award is:

 List up to five articles recently published on the topic that show breadth of scope and authorship in the topic?

 3. Outline of Special Issue

-How will each type of ISCJ paper (Original Research, Best Practices, Coaching In, Insights) be integrated into the special issue?
+How will each type of ISCJ paper (Original Research, Practical Advances) be integrated into the special issue?

 How many papers do you envision for the special issue?

-Which authors will be invited to submit papers and paper topics?
+Names of authors who will be invited to submit papers, and paper topics?